ACEP ID:

 Advanced airways

-• Assisted ventilation and NIPPV using BVM ventilation should be performed as needed for preoxygenation in suspected or confirmed COVID-19 patients who have a high likelihood of hypoxemia.
+• Assisted ventilation and NIPPV using BVM ventilation should be performed, as needed, for preoxygenation in suspected or confirmed COVID-19 patients who have a high likelihood of hypoxemia.
 When providing mask seal ventilations, use a two-person technique to ensure a tight seal and include an in-line filter immediately above the mask, which will substantially decrease the transmission risk.

 • In-line suction systems should be used when available for pulmonary hygiene (or pulmonary toilet) in suspected or confirmed COVID-19 patients with an advanced airway.